WIN News: WIN News: Late Edition

 WIN formerly produced statewide late bulletins, known as WIN News: Late Edition, for each east coast market.
 The bulletins featured stories from the various sub-regions in each market.

-Southern NSW & ACT
+Southern New South Wales & ACT

 The Southern NSW/ACT edition was broadcast at 12am from WIN's Wollongong headquarters.

 The bulletins were presented by Geoff Phillips and Kerryn Johnston with sport presenter Amy Duggan and Senior Wollongong reporter by Michaela Gray.

 Regional Victoria

 The regional Victorian edition was broadcast at 12am from WIN's Ballarat Studios by alternating team of reporters/presenters.

 The bulletins were presented by Bruce Roberts with sport presenter Wes Cusworth and weather forecasts were presented by Jane Bunn.

 Regional Queensland

 The regional Queensland edition was broadcast at 12am from WIN's Maroochydore studios.

 The bulletins were presented by Paul Taylor or Sophie Hull with sport presented by David McLenaghan or Paul Murphy and weather forecasts were presented by Hannah McEwan.